2009 European Parliament election in the Czech Republic: Results

 The Civic Democratic Party (ODS) has won the election with 30% and 9 seats.
 Party's chairman Mirek Topolánek stated that the election showed that ODS is once again an equal rival to Social Democrats.
 Czech Social Democratic Party finished second with 22% of votes and 6 seats.
 Party was dissatisfied with the result as it expected a better result.
 Chairman Jiří Paroubek stated that party was damaged by low turnout but noted that it is improvement as the party received only 8.8% in 2004 election.
 Communist Party of Bohemia and Moravia considered the result as an improvement from 2006 parliamentary election.
 KDU-ČSL was pleased with the result as the party showed stable support.
 Other parties failed to reach 5% threshold.
 Green Party received only 2% of votes.
 Chairman Martin Bursík decided to resign as a result.
-Czech Sovereignty led by MEP Jana Bobošíková received 4% and narrowly failed to win any seats.
+Sovereignty led by MEP Jana Bobošíková received 4% and narrowly failed to win any seats.